NethServer/nethserver-cockpit/docs/docs/api/system-network.md

 - interface: must be the name of an existing network interface
 - the role can't be released if it is the last green interface

+Constraints for `release-device`

+- interface: must be the name of an existing network enslaved or bonded interface -
+Constraints for `change-properties`

+- interface: the name of an existing network interface
+- role: can be empty or `green`, `red`, `blue`, `orange`
+- bootproto: must be `none` for blue and orange roles, can be also `dhcp` for red role
+- ipaddr: if bootproto is static, must be a free IPv4 address (also checked agains nsdc IP)
+- netmask: if bootproto is static, must be an IPv4 netmask
+- gateway: if bootproto is static, can be empty or an IPv4 address
+- devices: if the interface is a bond or a bridge, a list of existing free interfaces

 ### Input